To download a copy of this article, click the button.

 - Carefully check each quotation word for word to assure that it is a verbatim reflection of the language in the case or statute, complete with accurate spelling and punctuation.
 Use appropriate ellipses and brackets when language is omitted or altered.

-- If requested by your attorney, Shepardize or Keycite each source to assure it is still good law.
+- If requested by your attorney, Shepardize® or KeyCite® each case to assure it is still good law.

 - If requested by your attorney, mark all cases, statutes and treatises in the brief in order to create tables of authorities.

-- Gather all supporting evidence, whether in the form of declaration exhibits, request for judicial notice exhibits, or separate statements of undisputed facts.
+- Gather all supporting evidence, whether in the form of declaration exhibits, request for judicial notice exhibits, or compendium of exhibits to a separate statement of undisputed facts.

 - Review each record citation to assure the correct exhibit and page has been cited.